Shared Bikes and Scooters

 2020 Shared Scooter Program

-Saint Paul is accepting applications to provide a shared scooter program for the 2019 season.
-The City intends to permit up to 2,000 scooters from a maximum of 4 vendors.
+Saint Paul is accepting applications to provide a shared scooter program for the 2020 season.
 The Application Guidelines and draft contract are below:

 Here are some quick tips about using electric scooters:

 - Scooters are motorized, and must follow the rules of the road.
 They are permitted on city streets and on bike lanes and bike trails.

 - Scooters should NEVER be used on the sidewalks, except when briefly entering or exiting a scooter from the parked position on the public right-of-way or boulevard.